ZZUTK/Face-Aging-CAAE/README.md

 * ~~TensorFlow (r0.12)~~
     * ~~Please note that you will get errors if running with TensorFlow r1.0 because the definition of input arguments of some functions have changed, *e.g.*, `tf.concat` and `tf.nn.sigmoid_cross_entropy_with_logits`.~~

-* The code is updated to run with Tensorflow 1.7.0 in recent days, and an initial model is provided to better initialize the network.
+* The code is updated to run with Tensorflow 1.7.0, and an initial model is provided to better initialize the network.
 The old version is backed up to the folder `old_version`.

 ## Datasets
 * FGNET